 Organic Chocolate Brownies Using Agave Nectar and Real Chocolate

-Typical toxic box brownies come loaded with harmful, even deadly, ingredients.
-Just a quick Google ingredient search of two of the biggest toxic box brands reveal ingredients such as sugar (both refined and powdered), various types of soy (like soybean oil and partially hydrogenated soybean oil), various types of corn (like high fructose corn syrup, dextrose, and corn starch).
-More than likely all of these "foods" are or contain GM ingredients.
+Typical toxic box brownies come loaded with harmful, even deadly ingredients.
+Just a quick Google ingredient search of two of the biggest toxic box brands reveal ingredients such as sugar (both refined and powdered), various types of soy (soybean oil and partially hydrogenated soybean oil), and various types of corn (high fructose corn syrup, dextrose, and corn starch).
+More than likely, all of these "foods" are or contain genetically-modified (GM) ingredients.
 GM foods have been linked to all sorts of diseases.
 Then there is always the enigma that is “artificial flavor.”
 Do you know what’s in artificial flavor?
 I don’t.

 Ditch the toxic box and stick with ingredients that you know and understand!